 - Barnard and Columbia Public Directories (unless the student has asked that information be blocked)

 - Communications (for example, if Barnard sends mail to the student at the student’s home address, it will be addressed to your chosen name)

-Please note that Barnard and Columbia professors will only see chosen names on their rosters.
+Please note that Barnard and Columbia professors will only see chosen names on class rosters.

-If you have not changed your name legally, your legal name will still be used for:
+If you have not changed your legal name, your legal name will still be used for:

 - Office of International and Intercultural Student Programs

 - Bursar’s Office